|

 views of the city, and with 100's of museums and exhibitions, there is

+no way you can be struck for something to do.
 Here is a suggestion for a day of fun for a mixed group of Teens and Older...
 Starting near London Bridge Station.

 Try either "the London Dungeon", near London Bridge Station, if you dare.
 The Dungeon exhibits the nastier side of London's History - Crime & Punishment, the Plague and an exciting ride to the Gallows after you are judged to be 'Guilty' by a mad 18th century judge.